 For a more local and accessible list of trials, look at the NIHR’s (National Institute of Health Research) database, Be Part of Research, and search under your breast cancer type.

-CRUK also have a database of trials, but it doesn’t list every UK MBC trial.
+Cancer Research UK also has a database of trials, but it doesn’t list every UK secondary breast cancer trial.

-However you find a trial, it's important that you take the information to your clinician who will advise on its sustainability and also provide a referral to it.
+However you find a trial, it's important that you take the information to your clinician who will advise on its suitability and also provide a referral to it.